-Miner Family Winery was founded by Dave Miner with their first release from the 1996 vintage.
-Dave’s path to becoming a winery owner in Napa Valley was not clearly laid out for him as it often is for long time Napa based multi-generational wine related families.
-Dave was born in Chicago and then lived in Southern California for a number of years, graduating from the University of California, San Diego with a BA in English and American Literature (where he first became interested in wine).
+Miner Family Winery was founded by Dave Miner with their first vintage in 1996.
+Dave’s path to becoming a winery owner in Napa Valley was not clearly laid out for him as it often is for long time Napa Valley based multi-generational wine related families.
+Dave was born in Chicago and then lived in Southern California for a number of years, graduating from the University of California, San Diego with a BA in English and American Literature and is where he first became interested in wine.

 In 1999 Dave and his wife Emily (who he met through Oakville Ranch where she was their first tasting room manager) purchased the winery and accompanying 18 acres.
-It was that same year that they drilled caves into the hillside behind the winery – totaling more than 20,000 square feet (certainly not the largest, but still one of the larger caves in the Napa Valley).
-This extensive network of cave portals is home to several custom crush clients (an important part of their business that the casual visitor may not be aware of).
+It was that same year that they drilled caves into the hillside behind the winery – totaling more than 20,000 square feet.
+This is not the largest cave in Napa Valley, but is among one of the more sizable caves in the region.
+This extensive network of cave portals is home to several custom crush clients which is an important part of their business that the casual visitor may not be aware of.
 One of the advantages for custom crush clients is their large bottling line (handles both corks and screw caps).
 And in a bit of nomenclature fun each of the cross portals in their cave is named after the “crossroads” in the valley while the two main tunnels are named Highway 29 and Silverado Trail.

-The winery is located just above the valley floor – high enough in elevation that one has pretty views looking over the vines to the west and the Mayacamas mountain range.
+The winery is located just above the valley floor – high enough in elevation that one has panoramic views looking over the vines to the west and the Mayacamas mountain range.
 Once you park, walk up either one of two stairways to the tasting room or use the elevator.
-Walk-ins are welcome (becoming more and more of a rariety these days in the Napa Valley for small to medium sized wineries) and a tasting usually includes tastes of 4-5 current release wines.
-If the tasting room becomes busy, they have a second tasting counter that they will open.
-And for those who just want to sit and relax rather than stand, take your wine and walk outside on the veranda.
+Walk-ins are welcome which are becoming more and more of a rarity these days in Napa Valley.
+A tasting usually includes samples of 4-5 current release wines and weather permitting are primarily seated, outside on the veranda.
+If the tasting room becomes busy, they have a second tasting counter they can open.

-Dave has long been a fan of Burgundian and Rhone styled wines – as a result they produce a number of Chardonnay (different styles for different palates) and Pinot Noir – some just for their wine clubs.
-And they produce a wide variety of wines not usually associated with the Napa Valley these days – some sourced from Napa and some from outside of the county.
+Dave has long been a fan of Burgundian and Rhone styled wines and as a result they produce a number of Chardonnay (different styles for different palates) and Pinot Noir including some just for their wine clubs.
+And they produce a wide variety of wines not usually associated with contemporary Napa Valley- some sourced from Napa and some from outside of the county.
 These wines include Marsanne, Roussanne, Viognier, Grenache, Mourvèdre, Sangiovese and Tempranillo.

 Select Wines

-Visitors are usually given a white wine to start – during several visits we began our tasting with Viognier, a nice break from the almost always obligatory Chardonnay and Sauvignon Blanc served by many area wineries prior to tasting their red wines.
-The 2006 Viognier shows pretty aromatics which would almost lead you to believe it is sweet (we were told it was not although a later vintage we tried had some residual sugar) including citrus and other lime aromas.
-This wine shows a good balance of acid with fruit – it lingers with pretty tropical fruit flavors.
+A Napa Valley winery producing Viognier is always an unexpected break from the obligatory Chardonnay and Sauvignon Blanc served by many area wineries prior to tasting their red wines.
+The 2006 Miner Family Viognier reveals attractive aromatics which would almost lead one to believe it is sweet; we were told it this vintage had no residual sugar, although a later vintage we tried was slightly sweet.
+Its scents include a diversity of citrus characteristics including lime.
+This wine shows a pleasing balance of acidity and fruit; the finish lingers with attractive tropical fruit flavors.

 The 2014 Miner Family Oakville Cabernet Sauvignon includes fruit from several area vineyards including their own tiny estate vineyard.
-Offers notes of dust, cigar smoke and plum on the bouquet.
-Dark fruit flavors show on the palate include blackberry – the finish feels nice, textural it is fairly smooth with well-balanced tannins.
+This bottling offers notes of dust, cigar smoke and plum on the bouquet.
+Dark fruit flavors show on the palate include blackberry.
+The finish feels pleasant as its texture is fairly smooth with well-integrated tannins.

-Despite making more than 25 wines each year (many limited small lot productions just for wine club members), Miner Family is perhaps most known for The Oracle – a Bordeaux styled blend they have been making every year since 2001.
-This is their flagship red wine and a tribute to Bob’s uncle and his role with Oracle Corporation.
-This wine is nearly always a Cabernet Sauvignon dominated blend (the exception to this was in 2011, a cooler year when the Merlot outshone the Cabernet Sauvignon).
-The source for grapes for this wine has been Stagecoach vineyards – high on Atlas Peak.
-We were told Miner Family was Stagecoach’s first client.
+Despite making more than 25 wines each year (many limited small lot productions just for wine club members), Miner Family is perhaps most known for The Oracle, a Bordeaux variety blend they have been making every year since 2001.
+This flagship red wine is a tribute to Bob’s uncle and his role with Oracle Corporation.
+This wine is nearly always a Cabernet Sauvignon dominated blend; the exception to this was in 2011, a cooler year when the Merlot outshone the Cabernet Sauvignon.
+Regardless the varietal percentages vary depending on the vintage.
+The source of grapes for this wine has been Stagecoach vineyards located on Atlas Peak.
+We were told that Miner Family was Stagecoach’s first client.

 As a side note regarding Stagecoach Vineyards; when we originally met with Jan Krupp (founder and former owner of Stagecoach), he told us when he originally planted the vineyards, he had to make 40-50 cold calls to even find a winery to purchase his grapes.
-It is remarkable how far this vineyard has come since then in terms of brand recognition and demand for the grapes – during the height of the market, Stagecoach was selling to over 90 unique wineries and producers.
-Stagecoach sold in 2017 to E. & J. Gallo, the largest family-owned wine company in the world.
+It is remarkable how far this vineyard has come since then in terms of brand recognition and demand for the grapes.
+During its peak of selling grapes Stagecoach was selling to over 90 unique wineries and producers.
+Stagecoach sold in 2017 to GALLO, the largest family-owned wine company in the world.

 The Oracle is not a quick to market product; it receives up to 2 years in barrel and then more time in bottle before even being released.
 The several times we have tried current vintages during our visits to the winery, have always been at least 4 years past the vintage date.
-We always appreciate that extra aging on big Napa Valley wines such as this one.
-The 2013 vintage is generally considered a fairly robust vintage in the Napa Valley, perhaps a quintessential year for producing premium Napa Cabernet Sauvignon.
+We always appreciate extra aging on complex and layered Napa Valley wines such as this one.

 —